 At lunch, the participants seemed lighter, relieved.
 Their 10-minute final pitches for funding behind them, the weight of the week’s work had been shed.
 There was nothing to do but wait for the assessment team to finish their deliberations and in the meantime get a bite to eat and socialise with the others in the group, new colleagues who just four days ago were perfect strangers.
-This is what Fridays are like at a Sandpit.
+This is what Fridays are like at a Sandpit, aka an Ideas Lab.

 With the goal of inspiring more innovative and multi-disciplinary research proposals, the Sandpit was conceived by the Engineering and Physical Sciences Research Council (EPSRC) in 2003.
-Knowinnovation helped with the early design, and we’ve been privileged to facilitate dozens of these workshops, known for being extremely intense, interactive and demanding.
-I say privileged because it’s an amazing thing to witness what happens at a Sandpit: a group of highly intelligent people with academic and industry expertise come together around a serious topic to redefine the challenge and generate novel ideas to address it.
+Knowinnovation helped with the early design, and we’ve been privileged to facilitate hundreds of these workshops, known for being extremely intense, interactive and demanding.
+We say privileged because it’s an amazing thing to witness what happens at this workshop: a group of highly intelligent people with academic and industry expertise come together around a serious topic to redefine the challenge and generate novel ideas to address it.
 Previous Sandpits have included topics like ensuring digital privacy and consent, understanding uncertainty in climate predictions, detecting terrorist activity, the application of synthetic biology, to name only a few.
-Other UK and US research councils have borrowed the format; we facilitated Sandpits for the Technology Strategy Board (TSB), the Natural Environment Research Council (NERC) and the National Science Foundation (NSF).
+Other UK and US research councils have borrowed the format; we’ve facilitated Sandpits for the Technology Strategy Board (now known as Innovate UK), the Natural Environment Research Council (NERC) and Cancer Research UK.

 It’s not that research proposals solicited in a more traditional method haven’t been innovative or produced good science.
 They have, and they still do, and not every research topic merits a Sandpit initiative.
 But because the Sandpit format involves a diverse group of people and forces them to catalyse and collide and collaborate, the output is often unique and innovative.
 Questions arise that wouldn’t otherwise have been posed, and partnerships form between people from very different scientific disciplines, universities and stakeholder organizations.
 Part mix of people, part pressure, part incentive – the week ends up with a very dynamic collection of research teams and topics.